Today I learned

 Documenting code

 JSDoc is, first and foremost, a documentation tool.
-Aside from adding type annotations, you might as well use it to document what your functions do.
+Aside from adding type annotations, we might as well use it to document what your functions do.

 /**